IntentArchitect/Docs/articles/whats-new/2024/08/index.md

 The option is `Authorization Header Provider`, which allows you to inject a scoped service that can resolve the proxy service call's `Authorization` header.
 This mechanism is very flexible and can be extended for a variety of security scenarios.

-For more detailed information, see [Module Documentation](https://github.com/IntentArchitect/Intent.Modules.NET/blob/development/Modules/Intent.Modules.Integration.HttpClients/README.md#authorization-header-provider).
+For more detailed information, see the [module documentation](https://github.com/IntentArchitect/Intent.Modules.NET/blob/development/Modules/Intent.Modules.Integration.HttpClients/README.md#authorization-header-provider).

 Available from: